PG&E shares, debt rebound as regulator soothes bankruptcy fear

 The volatility in shares of PG&E has drawn a rush of trading in options and traders are betting the stock will remain prone to wild gyrations in the near term.

-Reporting by John Benny in Bengaluru and Noel Randewich in San Francisco; additional reporting by Dan Burns in New York; Editing by Nick Zieminski
+Reporting by Nichola Groom in Los Angeles and Noel Randewich in San Francisco; additional reporting by John Benny in Bengaluru and Dan Burns in New York